Brandon-Spitler/Spitler_CSCI22_FinalProject/README.md

 # Spitler_CSCI22_FinalProject
-Project is a sports player hodler
+Project is a sports player handler

 each player has a vector of stats that is parrell to other players vectors so that the stats labels at the same at every index stats have labels values and red